LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 * Python 3.7 or above

-* Download Python Example for the BOT API from [Github](https://github.com/Refinitiv-API-Samples/Example.MessengerChatBot.Python) and test chatbot_demo_ws.py example with your account.
+* Download Messenger Bot API python example from [Github](https://github.com/Refinitiv-API-Samples/Example.MessengerChatBot.Python) and test chatbot_demo_ws.py example with your account.
 You need to modify the codes from the file to implement the ChatBot.

 * Install Tensorflow and Keras module.
 We use TensorFlow 2.1.0 with Keras 2.3.1.
 Please see [Tensorflow 2 install guide](https://www.tensorflow.org/install ) and [Keras installation guide](https://keras.io/#installation).